Women's-health guide

 How to verify a program before you start

 Check that a licensed clinician oversees your care and is reachable for side effects and titration.
 Look for transparency about what product you receive and from what pharmacy.
 LegitScript certification and a verifiable state pharmacy license are reasonable signals that a program operates within the rules, though no badge replaces genuine oversight.
-Our compounded vs brand-name guide explains that trade-off, and the provider-choice checklist covers the rest of the conversation.
+Our compounded vs brand-name guide explains that trade-off, and our checklist for judging a program before you pay covers the rest of the conversation.

 Starting safely, with a women's lens

 Safe starting is not only about the drug — for women it includes contraception and pregnancy planning, since GLP-1 medicines are not used in pregnancy and can affect how oral contraceptives are absorbed.
-Baseline labs and a clear titration plan are part of a responsible start too; see our labs and monitoring guide.
+Baseline labs and a clear titration plan are part of a responsible start too; see our guide to what a real baseline panel includes and when it gets re-checked, and our guide to how these drugs interact with your cycle and contraception for the timing questions that come with the first dose.
+If you're starting or restarting postpartum, the FDA label draws a real distinction between the semaglutide tablet and the injection for breastfeeding safety, covered in our guide to GLP-1 and breastfeeding.
+And a genuinely safe start includes a screening question few programs ask: whether you have a current or past eating disorder, since the same appetite suppression that makes these drugs work can reinforce restriction in someone vulnerable to it — our guide to GLP-1 and eating disorder history covers what a careful intake should include.
 The programs that do these things well are the ones our Luna Fit Score methodology rewards.
 Compare on oversight and safety first, then on price — and make the final call with a clinician who can see your whole picture.

 Frequently asked questions